 Offence Penalty Examples (not limited to) Minor Offences - Official Warning Use of incorrect balls No/Poor communication to Captain regarding Inclement weather, venue information.
 Inability to provide a wet weather venue (Grass Courts) Forfeit due to not fielding a team (1st instance only) Minor infringements of the Code of Behaviour or Unsportsmanlike Conduct.
-Medium Offences Loss of Sets/Games played by a player.Loss of League Points Inappropriate Reserve player used (Player used has a higher UTR than the player being replaced.
+Medium Offences Loss of Sets/Games played by a player.Loss of League Points Inappropriate Reserve player used.
 Serious infringements of the Code of Behaviour or Unsportsmanlike Conduct.
 Multiple warning received for minor offences.
-Major Offences - Match Forfeit - Loss of League Points - Removal of Player/Team from League.
+Major Offences - Match Forfeit- Loss of League Points- Removal of Player/Team from League.
 Severe infringements of the Code of Behaviour or Unsportsmanlike Conduct.
 Multiple forfeits due to not fielding a team.
 Multiple warnings/penalties for Minor/Medium Offences.